Maximally entangled state can be a mixed state: Mixed maximally entangled state

-We also need the following lemma. \begin{lemma} $|\psi\ra$ is a $d\otimes d'$ pure maximally entangled state if and only if for arbitrary given orthonormal complete basis $\{|i_A\ra\}$ of the subsystem $A$, there exits an orthonormal basis $\{|i_B\ra\}$ for the subsystem B such that $|\psi\ra$ can be written in the following form,
+\textbf{Lemma 3.} $|\psi\ra$ is a $d\otimes d'$ pure maximally entangled state if and only if for arbitrary given orthonormal complete basis $\{|i_A\ra\}$ of the subsystem $A$, there exits an orthonormal basis $\{|i_B\ra\}$ of the subsystem B such that $|\psi\ra$ can be written in the following form,